 Forward-based instruments are designed to price in any known factors that could affect the price of the instrument between the current date and the forward expiry date, such as dividend payments and cost of carry.

 We have offices across 14 countries and more than 59,000 active clients.
 (2017-18).

 Retail client money is held in segregated client bank accounts in line with regulatory obligations.

 Listed on the London Stock Exchange and founded nearly 30 years ago, we’re an established industry pioneer.

-*Awarded Highest Overall Client Satisfaction, Best Platform Features, Best Mobile Phone/Tablet Platform; ranked highest for Platform Reliability and Charting, based on user satisfaction among spread betters, CFD and FX traders, Investment Trends 2017 UK Leverage Trading Report; Best Online Trading Platform and Financial Services Provider of the Year, Shares Awards 2017.
+*Awarded Best Platform Features, Best Mobile Phone/Tablet App, ranked highest for Charting and Spreads, based on highest user satisfaction among spread betters, CFD and FX traders, Investment Trends 2018 UK Leverage

 **A minimum spread is the lowest spread that will be shown for an instrument.
 If the underlying market spread widens throughout the trading day, or you are trading out of hours, the platform spread may also widen.
 The spreads shown are for the first price available for the average market trade/bet sizes in the relevant instrument.
 The spread will widen for larger trade/bet sizes; see our platform for more information.
 This data is provided for general information only and may not be current.
 Please refer to the product overview area of our trading platform for real-time information on the spreads, margin rates, commission (as applicable) and trading hours of a particular instrument.
 Please note that the change in price that results in a P&L change equal to your stake size is represented by the last large digit in the price shown on the platform.